acrouzet/sidvis/README.txt

 set record_mode=<[n]ormal|[v]olume|[t]est>
-   * normal = Supports tracks that use up to 3 SID chips.
+   * normal = Supports 1SID, 2SID, and 3SID files with automatic detection, but does
+     not isolate the master volume output.
-   * volume = Record the master volume output separate from the other channels.
+   * volume = Isolates the master volume output, but only supports 1SID files.
-     Use this for tracks that use the master volume as a fourth channel.
-   * test = Only do one recording with all channels enabled.
+   * test = Only does one recording with all channels mixed.

+set pan=<[m]ono|[s]tereo>
+   * Set the stereo configuration of the master audio.
+   * Only works with tracks that use over 2 SID chips.
+   * Stereo options are currently quite limited and may not be ideal, especially for 3 SID chips.

 set time=<##:##>
    * Must always be in MM:SS format.